-For every case that proceeds to an indirect hearing, the Director of Title IX and Civil Rights or their designee will designate an Equity Decision-Maker.
-The Equity Decision-Maker will either be an employee of Simon's Rock trained in adjudications of misconduct, or, at the discretion of the Director of Title IX and Civil Rights, a neutral third party selected by the Director of Title IX and Civil Rights or their designee.
-The Equity Decision-Maker will not be the Director of Title IX and Civil Rights or the investigator assigned to the same matter.
+For every case that proceeds to an indirect hearing, the Title IX Coordinator or their designee will designate an Equity Decision-Maker.
+The Equity Decision-Maker will either be an employee of Simon's Rock trained in adjudications of misconduct, or, at the discretion of the Title IX Coordinator, a neutral third party selected by the Title IX Coordinator or their designee.
+The Equity Decision-Maker will not be the Title IX Coordinator or the investigator assigned to the same matter.

-Should a party wish to object to the Equity Decision-Maker or any of the panelists on the grounds of bias or conflict-of-interest, such notice must be delivered to the Director of Title IX and Civil Rights within five (5) business days of the hearing.
+Should a party wish to object to the Equity Decision-Maker or any of the panelists on the grounds of bias or conflict-of-interest, such notice must be delivered to the Title IX Coordinator within five (5) business days of the hearing.